mhbeals/mhwood.github.io/introduction/aims.md

 previously investigated internal reprinting patterns with them.
-Second, the full machine-readable data and metadata sets was made available to the team as either public domain data or under widely available licencing agreements for text-mining.
-Once the project began, two additional English-language collections—*Papers Past* from the National Library of New Zealand and the (London) *Times Digital Archive* by commercial publisher Gale—were made available to the team.
-Because these datasets, alongside the *Trove* newspaper collection of the National Library of Australia, were well known to team members and were quickly accessible to researchers under clear licencing schema, they have been included in the Atlas despite being beyond its initial North Atlantic remit.
-Although we recognise that many other digitised newspaper databases currently exist, and that large sections of the globe are not represented in this guide—namely South America, Africa and Asia—we feel that the *Atlas* nonetheless represents the first international, multi-lingual collaboration of its kind, providing an exemplar of physically reconnecting siloed datasets and working with collections as data—their content, structure and metadata intimately bound together.
+Second, the full machine-readable data and metadata sets was made available to the team as either public domain data or under widely available licensing agreements for text-mining.
+Once the project began, two additional English-language collections—Papers Past from the National Library of New Zealand and the (London) Times Digital Archive by commercial publisher Gale—were made available to the team.
+Because these datasets, alongside the *Trove* newspaper collection of the National Library of Australia, were well known to team members and were quickly accessible to researchers under clear licensing schema, they have been included in the *Atlas* despite being beyond its initial North Atlantic remit.
+Although we recognise that many other digitised newspaper databases currently exist, and that large sections of the globe are not represented in this guide—namely South America, Africa and Asia—we feel that the *Atlas* nonetheless represents the first international, multi-lingual collaboration of its kind, providing an exemplar of physically reconnecting siloed datasets and working with collections as data, their content, structure and metadata intimately bound together.
-Moreover, by opening the digital *Atlas* to public collaboration, we hope that additional collections will be chronicled and mapped in the future.
+Moreover, by opening the digital [*Atlas*](http://www.digitisednewspapers.net) to public collaboration, we hope that additional collections will be chronicled and mapped by the wider community in the future.

 Each database instantiation that we have surveyed uses different language to describe physical objects (for example a newspaper issue,